iandyh/iandyh.github.com/_posts/2015-10-04-weekly-reading-40.md

 [http://arxiv.org/pdf/1509.05393v2.pdf](http://arxiv.org/pdf/1509.05393v2.pdf)

-I put the two CAP related articles together for in interesting read.
+I put the two CAP related articles together for an interesting read.
 This paper tries to give a rigid definition of CAP in order to resolve the confusion over the years.

 # Solving the Mystery of Link Imbalance: A Metastable Failure State at Scale